angjelonuho/Planet-project/README.md

 # Planet-project
-This is a turism guide/helper project simplifying information comming from different APIs.
+This was initially a portofolio idea.
+Can be used on many ways.

 ## Preview